cncf/tag-security/governance/roles.md

-From this point forward, the security assessment lead will be the primary individual most responsible for driving the security assessment alongside the security assessors, as well as the project owners.
+From this point forward, the security assessment lead will be the primary individual most responsible for driving the security assessment alongside the security reviewers, as well as the project owners.

-Near the conclusion of the assessment (i.e. drafts of the self assessment document and the joint review document are published via a pull request against the TAG-Security GitHub repository), the facilitator will take part in the review/feedback process alongside the security assessment lead and security assessors.
+Near the conclusion of the assessment (i.e. drafts of the self assessment document and the joint review document are published via a pull request against the TAG-Security GitHub repository), the facilitator will take part in the review/feedback process alongside the security assessment lead and security reviewers.

 At the conclusion of the assessment (i.e. satisfactory completion of the final/canonical revisions of the self assessment document and the joint review